- Gemini Office

 - A one page statement on why you would like to get one of these studentships, describing your background, and including an insight into your longer term career goals, and interests in astronomy/astrophysics/instrumentation.
 What is it about the Gemini South observatory that particularly appeals to you?

-- You should ask two academics who are familiar with you to send us academic reference letters.
+- You should ask two academics who are familiar with your work to send us academic reference letters.
 E-mail to Dr Stuart Ryder is fine.
 The names and contact details of these referees should be included in your CV.
 The reference letters must reach us before the application deadline.

-The closing date for applicants is 30 August 2013.
+The closing date for applications is Friday 29 August 2014.
 Late applications will not be considered.

 The summer I spent completing the AGUSS program in Chile was one of the best experiences of my life so far.
 For 10 weeks, Marcus (the other AGUSS recipient) and I were given the opportunity to live and work in La Serena, a beautiful quaint coastal town in the mid-north of Chile which becomes a very popular destination for Argentinian tourists after the New Year.
 Not only is the beach stunning, but the town is brimming with culture, particularly at the Farmers Markets which sell some of the cheapest and most delicious fruit I have ever consumed.
 Summer in a popular tourist destination also meant many exciting events, including a great New Year's Eve celebration with live music and fireworks on the beach, a Jazz Festival, and even a Beer Festival!